sowirepo/php-api-sdk/README.md

 The `DataCapture` hook simplifies receiving common, processed data.
 It can be extended in the future to provide other common data.

-The `OnRegisterExerciseTryData` object contains the following properties:
+The `OnRegisterExerciseSetData` object contains the following properties:

 - `setId` - The "Set ID" of the set containing the exercise
-- `exerciseId` - The ID of the exercise itself
-- `tryId` - The "Try ID" of the "Exercise Try"
+- `exerciseTries` - The list of exercise tries, each including the "Exercise ID" and "Try ID"
 - `context` - The context object that's passed into the `SowisoApi#request()` method
 - `payload` - The JSON data that's passed in the `__additionalPayload` field of the request